ESMValGroup/ESMValTool/CONTRIBUTING.md

 ## Running tests

-Go to the directory where the repository is cloned and run `python setup.py test --installation`.
+Go to the directory where the repository is cloned and run `python setup.py test --addopts --installation`.
 Tests will also be run automatically by [CircleCI](https://circleci.com/gh/ESMValGroup/ESMValTool).

 ## Code style